joalla/discogs_client/docs/source/listing.md

 # Marketplace listing

-As an authenticated user you can add, edit and delete your own marketplace listings.
+As an authenticated user you can add, edit and delete your own marketplace `Listing`s.

 ## Add